The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Flodden Wall

-It looked first at the history of the area reminding us that the Old College was built on the original Hamilton House site which stood inside the line of the defensive Flodden Wall, built after the Scots defeat at the Battle of Flodden in 1513.
+The site, which stood inside the line of the defensive Flodden Wall, was built after the Scots defeat at the Battle of Flodden in 1513.

-Further archaeological work the following year, which appropriately enough was the International Year of Chemistry uncovered chemicals and laboratory equipment which almost certainly belonged to Joseph Black, one of Scotland’s greatest Enlightenment figures, Professor of Chemistry at the university and the discoverer of carbon dioxide gas.
+Further archaeological work the following year, which appropriately enough was the International Year of Chemistry, uncovered chemicals and laboratory equipment.

 Later graduates from the United States included Samuel Baird (1742-1821) founder of the New York Medical School, Benjamin Rush, (1746-1813) signatory of the Declaration of Independence and Benjamin Waterhouse (1754-1846) co-founder of Harvard Medical School.